Diversity and Inclusion

 Launched in 2019 and offered biennially, the scheme is an initiative led by the Melbourne Medical School and generously supported by our health service partners.
 The scheme is designed to assist high-performing early to mid-career women in academia in negotiating some of the challenges faced as they pursue career progression towards senior academic and leadership roles.

-In 2021, ten grants have been awarded through a competitive application process.
+In 2023, fourteen grants were awarded through a competitive application process.
 These grants are being used to support a broad range of activities to support career advancement objectives.

 The University of Melbourne acknowledges the Traditional Owners of the land on which its campuses are situated.
 The University has campuses and facilities on the lands of the Kulin peoples, which includes the Wurundjeri, Boonwurrung Wathaurong, Dja Dja Wurrung and Taungurung peoples, as well as the Yorta Yorta nation.